Seasonal Internship Job Description

 Benefits of the Position: Gain leadership skills, learn about wildlife careers, gain experience working with youth, gain valuable knowledge of native plants and animals, and learn activity planning skills.

-- Create a positive environment that encourages active learning for campers.
+Create a positive environment that encourages active learning for camp participants.

 Other duties as assigned.

-- Ability to follow written & oral instructions.
+* Ability to follow written and oral instructions.

-- Ability to walk for long periods of time, bend down and ambulate quickly.
+* Ability to stand and/or walk for long periods of time, bend down and ambulate quickly.

 Summer Camp Counselor-In-Training (CIT)